Geeksound/Reaper_Scripts-Mariow/README.md

 ----- About the Author -----
 **[Geeksound](https://github.com/Geeksound)**

-Sound engineer, professor, eternal student, and workflow designer.
+Sound engineer, professor, eternal student, and workflow "designer".
-Specialized in location and production sound, with a passion for developing innovative workflows.
+Working in Film Sound Recording and Post-Production , with a passion for developing innovative workflows.
 Wish the best for Reaper, its collaborators and community.